Sukoon Houseboat, Srinagar

 As the sun drops behind the Zabarwan hills, take a Shikara ride on Dal Lake.
 These wooden boats — often decorated with flowers — glide silently past floating vegetable markets, flower sellers, and the reflected outlines of the houseboats.
 Negotiate a 1-hour ride for ₹500–700 from the main ghat.

-End the evening at one of Srinagar’s popular cafes or try a classic Kashmiri dinner.
+End the evening at one of Srinagar’s popular cafes or try a classic Kashmiri dinner featuring Wazwan dishes.
 Read our top cafes in Srinagar guide for the best spots.
+Also explore the Hazratbal Shrine for a peaceful early-evening visit before dinner.

 💡 Local Insider Tip